Adding and Dropping Courses

 -

-If dropping a course, check the Class Schedule for co-requisites for enrolled courses.
+When dropping a course, check the Class Schedule for co-requisites for enrolled courses.
 Drop requests of co-requisite courses may require additional documentation and may be denied.

 Frequently Asked Questions (FAQ)